ctpelok77/kstar/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ### License ###
-* For the K* algorithms is under GPL 3.
+* The K* integration is under GPL 3.
 * Copyright (C) 2017 IBM Watson Research, USA

 * The framework is based on the [Fast Downward](http://www.fast-downward.org/), adapted to handle multiple effects.
 For the unchanged parts the licence of Fast Downward applies.